ROCm/HIP/docs/markdown/hip_porting_driver_api.md

 ### hip-clang Implementation Notes
 #### .hip_fatbin
 hip-clang links device code from different translation units together.
 For each device target, a code object is generated.
-Code objects for different device targets are bundled by clang-offload-bundler as one fatbinary, which is embeded as a global symbol `__hip_fatbin` in the .hip_fatbin section of the ELF file of the executible or shared object.
+Code objects for different device targets are bundled by clang-offload-bundler as one fatbinary, which is embeded as a global symbol `__hip_fatbin` in the .hip_fatbin section of the ELF file of the executable or shared object.

 #### Initialization and Termination Functions
 hip-clang generates initializatiion and termination functions for each translation unit for host code compilation.
 The initialization functions call `__hipRegisterFatBinary` to register the fatbinary embeded in the ELF file.
 They also call `__hipRegisterFunction` and `__hipRegisterVar` to register kernel functions and device side global variables.
 The termination functions call `__hipUnregisterFatBinary`.